kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 This is the difference between reference knowledge and operational knowledge again.

-## Examples Become Training Material at Execution Time
+## Examples Become Training Material at Execution Time { #examples-become-training-material }

 Official examples are especially powerful when combined with a Skill.